yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 When `fill_series = FALSE`, only number of series corresponding to the number of combinations computed is returned, so in our case 5 series will be returned.
 If we set `fill_series = TRUE`, series will automatically get filled up to 10 series.
 > > 2.
-The number of series passing all additional thresholds was too low, so 7 unique series were the only one, which got into the selection.
+The number of series passing all additional thresholds was too low, so 7 unique series were the only ones, which got into the selection.
 > >
 > {: .solution}
 >